lukaszbudnik/gugis/README.md

 When creating an injector using `Guice.createInjector()` we need to tell Guice to use `GugisModule.`

-Gugis automatically scans classpath for classes marked with `@Composite`.
-Autodiscovery can be disabled by setting annotation's `autodiscovery` parameter to `false`.
-See unit tests for how to disable autodiscovery and use manual discovery instead if you need more complex setup.
+Gugis automatically scans classpath for classes marked with `@Composite` annotation.
+If you need more complex setup you can disable autodiscovery by setting `autodiscovery` parameter to `false`.
+See unit tests for how to disable autodiscovery and use manual discovery instead.

 After that all you have to do is to inject `CompositeStorageService` class using for example `@Inject` annotation or programmatically using `injector.getInstance()`.